 – Harley Heritage Softail Classic 1,600cc: nearly 50,000$US.

-Will you be ready to pay that much for one of these bikes to ride in a country where speed limit is from 25 to 80km/h, mostly 60km/h?
+Will you be ready to pay that much for one of these bikes to ride in a country where speed limit is from 25 to 60km/h.
 The answer is no doubt a big “NO, NO”.
 Enough explained and said.

-Bike Options.
 From 2007, we used only modern HONDA 4-stroke 125-250cc trail bikes and real road motorcycles, no Suzuki, no Yamaha and no Kawasaki and of course NOT vintage MINSK 2-stroke 125cc motorbikes unless you request a Minsk.
-We put performance on top of everything else!
+In fact, we put performance on top of everything else!

 By your standards, these bikes are not anything special but by Vietnamese standards, they are ideal touring bikes.
 Even in Laos, Cambodia and Thailand you do have better choices than in Vietnam.
 Traffic is crazy, therefore a big bike is a real big waste in Vietnam.